argusdusty/argusdusty.github.io/PredictIt/negrisk.md

 ## Basic Tips To Minimize Your Risk

 1. Buy 'no' shares instead of 'yes' shares.
 Owning 'no' shares in multiple contracts will always give you a lower risk than the total purchase value of those shares.
 PredictIt includes a potential 'all of these contracts resolve no' option in risk calculations so you can never have negative risk with 'yes' shares.
-Additionally 'yes' share prices in PredictIt markets.
+Additionally 'yes' share prices in PredictIt markets are overpriced due to user biases.
 2. PredictIt will display how much your risk changes in the "Preview" menu before you submit a trade order under "Minimum Credit"/"Maximum Debit".
 You can play around with the number of shares to try to optimize how much credit you get.
 3. Markets with a larger number of contracts are easier to minimize risk in.
 Big elections or bracketed markets (like poll markets or tweet markets) are great for this.
 4. In higher-volume markets, place orders below the current 'buy no' prices (but above 'sell no').
 People buying up 'yes' shares will be happy to get a lower price, and you get a lower risk.